Hafezifateme/Tensorflow-Machine-Learning/README.md

-# Tensorflow-Mashine-Learning
+# Tensorflow-Machine-Learning
-In this repository you can find all of my lectures about using
+In this repository you can find all of my lectures about using tensorflow in mashine learning